nodexeus/bv-api/configuration.md

 If a connection is idle for this duration, and the current number of connections is greater than `min_conns`, it is closed.

+### SENDGRID_API_KEY

+Toml path: `email.sendgrid_api_key`
+Optional
+The API key used for interaction with sendgrid.
+If this value is omitted, emails will not be sent and users' email addresses cannot be confirmed.
+The same applies to `EMAIL_TEMPLATE_DIR`.

 ### EMAIL_TEMPLATE_DIR

 Toml path: `email.template_dir`
+Optional
 The directory containing the renderable templates of the emails that the backend sends.

-### SENDGRID_API_KEY

-Toml path: `email.sendgrid_api_key`
-The API key used for interaction with sendgrid.

 ### UI_BASE_URL

 Toml path: `email.ui_base_url`
+Default value: `example.com`
 The url at which the frontend of the API is served.
 This is used for rendering clickable links in the emails, such as `https://{ui_base_url}/register`.